tedhagos/tedhagos.github.com/pages/about.md

 permalink: /about/
 ---

 Hi, I'm Ted.
-I'm a software developer by trade.
+I'm a software developer.
 I've been at it for more than 20+ years now.
 If you want to find out more about me, or just to chat, here are my touch points

 * [@lovescaffeine](https://twitter.com/lovescaffeine)
 * [linkedin/ted.hagos](https://www.linkedin.com/in/ted-hagos-55560a16b/)